pfranchini/SuperNEMO-DeadCellsModule/README.md

 ```

 ## Configure the module:
-There is the way to configure the module, for the name of the output file and the option to use a list of dead cells or a randomized generation:
+There is the way to configure the module, for the name of the output file and the option to use a list of dead cells or a randomized generation, using `testmodule.conf` produced in the build directory:
 ```
 # - Module configuration:
 [name="processing" type="testmodule"]